 A type of payment available on certain loans that minimizes the amount you pay for a set period of time.
 The payment is applied only to interest, and the principal balance is not reduced.
 At the end of the interest-only period the payments will adjust to include principal and interest resulting in a higher monthly payment.

 The cost a customer pays to a lender for borrowing funds over a period of time expressed as a percentage rate of the loan amount.

 Interest Rate Cap

 A provision of an ARM limiting how much the interest rate may increase per adjustment period.
 See also Lifetime Cap.

-Real estate owned with the intent of supplementing income and not intended for owner occupancy.
+Real estate property owned with the intent to earn income, either through rent, future resale, or both, and not intended for owner occupancy.

-Final determination by a court of the rights and claims of the parties to an action.
+Final determination by a court of law regarding the rights and claims of the parties to a legal action.

-A loan made for the purpose of purchasing land only, not improvements on or to the land.
-Also called an “acquisition loan” or “lot loan.”
+A loan made for the purpose of purchasing land only.
+This does not include improvements on or to the land.

 The penalty a borrower must pay when a payment is made after its due date or courtesy period.